 Now, I feel confident that I am a unique and extraordinary WOMAN, and it allows me the confidence to know I am ALSO an extraordinary mother.
-I love my daughter and adore my husband and to show them how dedicated I am to being a fearless, adventurous, fun and loving role model and force in their lives, I LOVE MYSELF just as much.
+I love my daughters and adore my husband and to show them how dedicated I am to being a fearless, adventurous, fun and loving role model and force in their lives, I LOVE MYSELF just as much.

 Side note: Can you believe I just said that?!
 Isn’t that audacious of me to just come right out and tell you, “I’m an awesome mom and I love myself”?

 Question for you: Isn’t it MORE insane that we don’t feel more comfortable just… SAYING THAT?!
 Why is it more acceptable to talk about all our flaws and inadequacies than to talk about how awesome we are?